 - Whip cream with ¼ cup sugar till soft peak

-- When custard is cool, fold in cream.
+- When the custard is cool, fold in cream.

 - In a food processor, add 10 cookies and process to rough crumbs.

 - Top with whipped cream garnish and sprinkle toasted coconut on top.